Workplace Biodiversity Champion Inspires Us All to Do More

 An Interview with Leeson Medhurst, Head of Strategy, Peldon Rose

-The whole subject of the Workplace has been put under the spotlight, as organisations navigate a new chapter, and look at new ways of working.
-The pandemic and sudden shift to homeworking have meant that for many it is time to take stock and reflect on what comes next for them and weigh up options and make changes that will potentially improve their success and at the same time attract and retain the best talent.
-It is an exciting time, but for some overwhelming, with so many aspects to consider.
+The whole subject of the Workplace has been put under the spotlight as organisations navigate a new chapter and look at new ways of working.
+The pandemic and sudden shift to homework have meant that for many, it is time to take stock, reflect on what comes next for them, weigh up options and make changes that will potentially improve their success while at the same time attracting and retaining the best talent.
+It is an exciting time, but it is also overwhelming, with so many aspects to consider.

 Leeson Medhurst